 Paul Hirt is a Professor of History, Senior Sustainability Scholar, and member of the public history faculty at Arizona State University.
 He specializes in the American West, environmental history, and sustainability studies.
 Hirt’s publications include a 2012 monograph on the history of electric power in the US Northwest and British Columbia titled The Wired Northwest, a monograph on the history of national forest management since WWII, titled A Conspiracy of Optimism (1994), and more than two dozen articles and book chapters on various topics in environmental history, including two essays on water and sustainability in Arizona.
 Dr. Hirt conceived and directed the “Nature, Culture, and History at Grand Canyon” project funded by the National Endowment for the Humanities he chairs the American Society for Environmental History’s Advisory Board for Professional Development and Public Engagement, and he is an elected member of the Board of Directors of the Salt River Project.

 Please note: Arizona Humanities and Arizona State University will move forward with Water/Ways projects as funding allows.
-The Smithsonian host site application process is competitive.
-No organization is guaranteed to be selected as a Smithsonian host site.

 Water/Ways traveling exhibition may be used for educational purposes only.
 Water/Ways may not be used toward commercial or political ends.